People

 Purva is a third year MS/Ph.D. student in CICS.
 Her research focuses on explaining the behavior of complex systems using causal inference.
 Her long-term research goal is to design agents that can do causal reasoning, deal with uncertainty, and can adapt to new situations using prior knowledge.
 Before joining KDL, Purva spent three years working with Goldman Sachs where she designed statistical models for systematic investment strategies and root-cause analysis of undesirable behavior in trade settlement procedures.
 Away from work, she enjoys reading books, writing prose-style poetry, cooking, playing piano, and taking long walks appreciating nature.

-Sankaran is a second year Ph.D. student at UMass CICS.
-His research focuses on inferring causal mechanisms that underlie the behaviour of complex black-box AI systems, and reasoning about their performance under changes in their environments.
-Outside of AI research, he enjoys theater, music production, and travel.
+Sankaran is a fourth-year Ph.D. student at UMass CICS.
+His research focuses on developing tools based on causal reasoning to explain and evaluate complex AI systems, with a particular focus on identifying component-level responsibility and blame.
+He also applies these methods to problems such as mechanistic interpretability and evaluation in LLMs.
+Outside of AI research, he enjoys theater, filmmaking, music production, and travel.

 Sam Witty is a PhD candidate in CICS.
 His research is on Bayesian nonparametric and probabilistic programming approaches to causal inference with observational, experimental, and quasi-experimental data.
 Before joining the Knowledge Discovery Lab, Sam spent three years as an energy efficiency policy consultant, where he led efforts in program evaluation, simulation modeling, and experimental design.
 When he’s not working you’re likely to find him lost in the woods with his puppy dog Mira.